-2015-2016 Capital Improvements Plan
+2017-2018 Capital Improvements Plan

-This project calls for the police department to upgrade its Local Area Network (LAN) through the purchase of new equipment.
-The new equipment would include two network servers and one back-up server.
-One 36TB server will be located at the Ottumwa Police Department; one 36TB server will be located at City Hall along with a 55TB backup server and a 144TB tape backup library.
-Network Switching will be replaced throughout both facilities.
-This project also includes the purchase and installation of Windows 7 Professional on seventeen (17) department computers including ten (10) in-car mobile data computers.
-The cost of the project is approximately \$150,000.00.
+The 2015-2016 Capital Improvements Plan totaling \$150,000 consisted of the upgrading of the department's Local area Network (LAN) through the purchase of new equipment.
+The equipment includes two network servers and one back-up server, one being located a the Ottumwa Police Department, one server located at City Hall along with a 55TB backup server and a 144TB back up library.
+Network switches were replaced throughout both facilities.
+In addition, the project included the purchase and installation of Windows 7 Professional on seventeen (17) department computers including ten (10) in-car mobile data computers.